tale97/smartsnake/README.md

 ## CS182 Final project: Smart Snake
 Inspired by a repo by Tales Carlos de Pádua

-Demonstration of various search agent:
+Demonstration of various search agent used to guide the snake to eat food in the classic snake game:

 Breadth-First Search Agent using Fruit List 2.
 Final length: 26.
 Path length: 132